 The Company shall ensure the level and make-up of remuneration is sufficient to attract and retain the Directors needed to run the Company successfully.
 Currently, the Remuneration Committee assesses the Executive Directors' remuneration packages so as to recommend the Executive Directors' remuneration packages to the Board for approval.
 The Executive Directors shall abstain from participating in the discussion with respect to their remuneration packages.
-Details of the Directors' remuneration for the financial year ended 31 December 2013 are disclosed in page 80 of this Annual report.
+Details of the Directors' remuneration for the financial year ended 31 December 2014 are disclosed in pages 76 and 77 of this Annual report.